North Hill Communities Local Area Plan

 Highland Park, Mount Pleasant, Tuxedo Park, Winston Heights-Mountview, Crescent Heights, Renfrew, Rosedale, Capitol Hill and Thorncliffe Greenview (south of McKnight Blvd).

-As part of The City of Calgary Housing Strategy and city-wide rezoning, Council directed Administration to review all plans already completed as part of the current Local Area Planning program, remove the Single-Detached Special Policy Area from any relevant statutory plans, engage with affected communities to determine whether any amendments to the Local Area Plans are warranted, identify additional community improvements to support growth and change, and report back to Infrastructure and Planning Committee with an interim update no later than 2025 Q1.
+The proposed amendments to these Local Area Plans (LAPs) originate from the Home is Here: Calgary’s Housing Strategy Outcome 1.C.2 and city-wide rezoning where Council directed Administration “to review all plans already completed as part of the current Local Area Planning program, and engage with affected communities, to determine whether any amendments to the Local Area Plans are warranted as a result of the proposed rezoning, and report back to Infrastructure and Planning Committee with an interim update no later than 2025 Q1”.

 As part of Council’s direction in 2024, Administration also worked with communities to identify community improvements that could help support additional growth and change in the area.
-These proposed investment opportunities and community improvements for each LAP will not be incorporated into the respective LAP now that the amendments were defeated by Council.
+These proposed investment opportunities and community improvements for each LAP will not be incorporated into the respective LAP at this time.

 Highland Park, Mount Pleasant, Tuxedo Park, Winston Heights-Mountview, Crescent Heights, Renfrew, Rosedale, Capitol Hill and Thorncliffe Greenview (south of McKnight Blvd).